For information the National infection prevention and control manual has been adopted by RDaSH.

 Registered medical practitioners (RMPs) attending a patient must notify the United Kingdom Health Security Agency (UKHSA) when they have “reasonable grounds for suspecting” that the patient has a notifiable disease and causative organism.

-The most current guidance and forms to undertake this can be found on the GOV.UK website (opens in new window).
+The most current guidance and forms to undertake this can be found on the notifiable diseases and how to report them.

 Useful links